WSU-cshimizu/ceg4110-group-project-team_undergrad/Minutes/minutes_103124.md

 * Logan and Vichaka discussed the best methods for merging our work.
 * Michael has completed much of his database implementation and still needs to merge it with his code.
 * The group discussed possibilities of implementing pieces into the board using JavaFX and x/y coordinates.
+* Bot difficulty selection was completed.
+* Game board has been integrated by Vichaka with the start menu.

 ## Action Items
 * Vichaka